rhagarty/jitserver-intro/ol-kube-tutorial.md

 1. [Deploy the **getting-started** application image](#3-deploy-the-getting-started-application-image)
 1. [Clean up](#4-clean-up)

-## Step 1.
-Deploying the JITServer service
+## 1. Deploying the JITServer service

 As explained in a [recent tutorial](https://developer.ibm.com/tutorials/using-openj9-jitserver-in-kubernetes/), the JITServer service can be deployed either using yaml files or the Helm chart available in the [openj9-utils](https://github.com/eclipse-openj9/openj9-utils/tree/master/helm-chart/openj9-jitserver-chart) git repository.
 In this tutorial we will use the second approach and we will loosely follow the steps outlined in this [OpenJ9 blog post](https://blog.openj9.org/2021/03/20/introducing-the-eclipse-openj9-jitserver-helm-chart/).